List of Gate characters: Other residents

 A beast-man who is the leader of the Haryo, a tribe consisting of demihuman mixed-bloods who consider themselves the true rulers of the Special Region.
-In his ambition to infiltrate and eventually gain control of the Empire for his tribe, he allies himself with Tyuule, who he lusts after, to interbreed a half-blood into the Imperial lineage, but later betrays her to Zorzal and is killed by Tyuule for his treachery.
+In his ambition to infiltrate and eventually gain control of the Empire for his tribe, he allies himself with Tyūle, who he lusts after, to interbreed a half-blood into the Imperial lineage, but later betrays her to Zorzal and is killed by Tyūle for his treachery.